jmcollin78/versatile_thermostat/README.md

 # What's New?
 ![New](images/new-icon.png)

+## Release 8.4 (experimental)
+1. Addition of the auto TPI feature.
+This new feature aims to calculate automatically the best coefficients for TPI algorithm.
+M%ore informations [here](./auto_tpi_internal_doc.md)

 ## Release 8.3
 1. Addition of a configurable delay before activating the central boiler.
 2. Addition of a trigger for the central boiler when the total activated power exceeds a threshold.
 To make this feature work you must: